gifboard/gifboard/README.md

 ## Features

 - **Discovery & Insertion**:
+    - **Metadata & Embeds**: Uses IME APIs to provide metadata for GIF embeds in compatible apps (e.g., Discord, Slack).
     - **Native Image Support**: Inserts GIF files into apps that support direct image commits (e.g., WhatsApp, Telegram, Google Messages).
-    - **Metadata & Embeds**: Uses IME APIs to provide metadata for GIF embeds in compatible apps (e.g., Discord, Slack).
-    - **Automatic Fallback**: Inserts a direct URL if the target app does not support rich content.
+    - **Automatic Fallback**: Option to insert a direct URL if the target app does not support rich content.
-    - **Search History**: Stores recent queries for quick access.
+    - **Recents**: Shows recent queries and sent GIFs for quick access.

 - **System Integration**:
     - **Material You Design**: Updates its interface colors based on the Android system's dynamic color palette (Android 12+).